 Nopef supports projects implemented in countries outside the EU/EFTA area.
-An application for funding must concern one single project country.
+As a general rule, a funding application should typically concern one single project country.

 Nopef primarily supports projects aimed at international establishment in a new market where the applicant company has not yet established a permanent local presence.